Clark T.-C. Nguyen (Advisor)

 Ph.D.
 2026 (Anticipated)

-Xintian received her B.Eng. in Microelectronic Science and Technology from University of Electronic Science and Technology of China(UESTC) in 2020.
+Xintian received her B.Eng. in Microelectronic Science and Technology from University of Electronic Science and Technology of China(UESTC).
 She is currently pursuing a PhD in MEMS under the supervision of Prof. Clark Nguyen.

 Graduate Student Researcher